geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " A sage, whose eye events to come descried,
 " Bade me with speed repair to ocean's side,
 " A pearl should meet me — to Marino's court
-" My steps direct, and there my suit support ;
+" My steps direct, and there my suit support;
 " Then if my woes have touch'd your gentle mind,
 " Assist my search this precious gem to find."

 Smiling, the nymph rejoin'd, u Behold, reveal'd
 " The truth the sage in mystic words conceal'd, 740

-" A pearl implied in Marguerita's name ;
+" A pearl implied in Marguerita's name;
 " With bolder hope I now shall aid thy claim,
 " Foretold thy guide — no thanks are justly mine,
 " For fate has link'd my happiness with thine.